dxhowardjack/windows-stick-drift-gamepad-deadzone-dll/README.md

 # windows-stick-drift-gamepad-deadzone-dll
 This is a dll replacing to fix windows gamepad analog stick off center problem (stick drift) by implementing deadzone.

-The files are win10 solution now.
+The files are win10, and winxp solutions now.

 You may enter windows 'safe mode' and change the dll owner from 'trustedinstaller' to 'Users' to get permission to replace the system dll.
 (be aware 32 bit dll is in Windows\SysWOW64 folder, and 64 bit dll is in Windows\System32.)